CyberSecuriTim/ad-configuration/README.md

 - Access the Windows Defender Firewall with Advanced Security.
   - Type "wf.msc" in the search bar in the bottom left corner

 -  Ensure that the "Core Networking Diagnostics - ICMP Echo Requests (ICMPv4-In)" inbound rule is enabled and the action is set to "Allow" for all three firewall profiles (Private, Public, Domain)
    - Sorting by protocol and looking for "ICMPv4" can help make your search for this firewall rule more efficient.

  ![image](https://github.com/user-attachments/assets/ed1f7f90-8686-43ba-b07d-76ce55059ab4)

 -  NOTE: By making this configuration change on the host-based firewall we enable ourselves to use the ping command line utility later in the lab to test the connectivity of our client to the domain controller.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

 <h2> STEP 2: Create another Windows virtual machine that will eventually be joined to the Active Directory domain as a client.  </h2>

-   - Please repeat the VM creatinon steps above (including the optional VM hardening step) to create a slightly different virtual machine.
+   - Please repeat the VM creation steps above (including the optional VM hardening step) to create a slightly different virtual machine.
      - Place it in the same resource group as the previous VM
      - Place it in the same region as well
      - VM OS image: Windows 10 Pro, version 22H2 -  x64 Gen2